semiwaker/TTGraph/README.md

 ### Bidiretional links

-TGraph supports bidirectional link declaration.
+TTGraph supports bidirectional link declaration.
 In this example, the `workers` field of `Factory` and the `factory` field of `Worker` is in fact a pair of bidirectional link.
 We can modify the `node_enum!` declaration for more supports.

 ```rust
 node_enum!{